IshsGit/DD/README.md

    touch .env
    ```

-   Add the following to your `.env` file (replace with actual values):
+   Add the following to your `.env` file (replace with actual values, refer to gemini documentation to create API keys):

    ```plaintext
    GEMINI_API_KEY=your_api_key_here